 The public has a major role to play in assisting the police with investigating and solving crime.
 Information is the key to fighting crime and one officer is assigned to Crimestoppers.
 This officer deals with anonymous tipsters who supply valuable information to investigators.
 It is imperative that the Crimestoppers officer relays this information to the investigative team in charge of an investigation so that no stone is left unturned.

-Two officers are currently assigned to the Drug Unit and their focus is illicit drug activity.
-Surveillance, information gathering, search warrants and drug raids are all aspects of the role these officers play in keeping our community safe and free from drug activity.
-One of the drug officers is assigned to a joint task force called THC and this officer works alongside OPP officers, throughout our region.
-The other officer in the drug unit is responsible for monitoring and dealing with drug activity within the City of Timmins.
+Four officers are currently assigned to the Drug Unit and their focus is illicit drug activity.
+Surveillance, information gathering, coordinated execution of search warrants, and drug raids are all aspects of the role these officers play in keeping our community safe and free from drug activity.
+These officers are responsible for monitoring and dealing with drug activity within the City of Timmins.
 The Opioid situation continues to be a high priority within this unit as it conducts investigations in collaboration with a number of other police agencies.